bettergui/ViaodaLibre/README.md

 # ViaodaLibre

-Inspired by Vietnamese cultural symbolism, Viaoda Libre and Viaoda Antiqua is a mix of both the old and the new, appearing with traditional elegance and modern professionalism at the same time.
+Viaoda Libre is a display font.
+Inspired by Vietnamese cultural symbolism, Viaoda Libre is a mix of both the old and the new, appearing with traditional elegance and modern professionalism at the same time.
+It is designed to match media publications regarding tradition while also serve as titles and subtitles.
+The typeface is to be further developed in the future, with hopes to attain greater values for Vietnamese typeface.

 Typeface: Viaoda Libre

-Type & Graphic Design: Gydient (Giang Nguyen)
+Type & Graphic Design: [Gydient](https://gydient.com) (Giang Nguyen)

 Copywriting: Minh Pham